mehrsp/CrudTest/README.md

 Hi,

-There is a WebAPI for CRUD testing as you asked me to implement.
+There is a WebAPI for CRUD testing .
 It uses the DB-first aproach, so please create a CRUDTEST database and add a table with the following script (Unfortunately, I did not have enough time to make package) please set yor connectionstring for both ReadModel and WriteModel in appsetting.json